Rotator Cuff Surgery - My Experience

 - A large or complete rotator cuff tear

 - A tear caused by a recent injury

 - Chronic rotator cuff problems without any tendon tears

 - Prior to surgery it is a good idea to not smoke for two weeks or quit if possible.

 - Stop taking aspirin, ibuprofen or other anti-inflammatory medication

-- Ask your physician which drugs to take the day of surgery
+- Ask your physician which of your medications to take the day of surgery

 - Let you physician know if you consume more than two alcoholic beverages a day as this might affect anesthesia